The role of Ce$^{3+}$/Ce$^{4+}$ in the spectroscopic properties of cerium oxide doped zinc-tellurite glasses prepared under air: Results

-In figure \ref{luminescence} we show the luminescence spectra for three samples under 405 nm laser excitation, and in the inset a picture from the sample 0.10Ce demonstrating the green/yellow emission we have detected which is attributed to Te$^{4+}$ ions\cite{Santos2018}.
-In this experiment we were not able to detect any luminescence from the matrix.
-It is important to mention that for the sample 0.50Ce the lower intensity can be related to re-absorption during our measurement once the cut-off wavelength for this sample is at 571 nm.
+The luminescence spectra of the 0.10Ce and 0.50 Ce are shown in figure \ref{luminescence} under 405 nm laser excitation and in the inset a picture from the sample 0.10Ce demonstrating the green/yellow emission we have detected.
+The sample 0.05Ce was also included in this experiment, and we were not able to detect any luminescence from the matrix using this setup.

-Exciting the sample at $\sim450$nm under naked eye we could not observe any emission.
-However our measurements indicated the presence of a band as it is shown in figure \ref{pr}.

-TZN denotes for an additional sample prepared without Lanthanum, which confirmed that this raw material had some Praseodymium impurities.
-On the other hand the broadband around 650 nm is also attributed to Te$^{4+}$.
-By comparing the figures \ref{luminescence} and \ref{pr} to the excitation-emission contour plot demonstrated by Costa et al\cite{Santos2018} one can conclude that TZNL samples exhibit similar Te$^{4+}$ emission under 450 nm excitation, with the band centered at 650 nm.
-But under 405 nm excitation the Lithium-Tellurite binary system keeps about the same emission spectrum and in TZNL the center has moved to higher energies, around 570 nm.

-Unfortunately we were not able to detect luminescence under 405 nm excitation from our matrix to figure out what of this two centers would be observed.
-To address this question additional experiments to collect excitation spectra of the samples should be performed, aiming to identify if Ce$^{3+}$ is playing a role in the energy diagram of the Te$^{4+}$ emissions we have presented in this work.
+These measurements were performed with different pieces of the samples, with the laser beam positioned near the border of the glass and the luminescence collected perpendicularly to the beam, in the lateral surface of the sample.
+The two surfaces were polished carefully, and in this way, the intensities that are shown in figure \ref{luminescence} can be compared.
+At first glance, we believed this luminescence was from Ce$^{3+}$ emission due to the decays $^2D_{3/2}$:$^2F_{7/2}$ $^2D_{3/2}$:$^2F_{5/2}$.
+The distance between these two transitions is about 2250 $cm^{-1}$ \cite{Zhang2015b} and it often results in a characteristic broad luminescence \cite{Silveira2012a} in the visible that is similar to the spectra we have shown in figure \ref{luminescence}.
+However, by using another setup where more pumping power was available we measured the luminescence under $450$ nm pumping, including a rare-earth free sample (TZN) as one can see in figure \ref{pr}, where the inset shows a deconvolution of the bands in the range 580-800 nm by a multi-gaussian fit.